Sheila Heti: Writing

-She formerly worked as the interviews editor at The Believer where she also conducts interviews regularly.
+She formerly worked as the interviews editor at The Believer where she conducts interviews regularly.
 She contributed a column on acting to Maisonneuve.

-Heti is the creator of Trampoline Hall, a popular monthly lecture series based in Toronto and New York, at which people speak on subjects outside their areas of expertise.
+Heti is the creator of Trampoline Hall, a popular monthly lecture series based in Toronto and New York at which people speak on subjects outside their areas of expertise.
 The New Yorker praised the series for "celebrating eccentricity and do-it-yourself inventiveness".
 It has sold out every show since its inception in December 2001.

-For the early part of 2008, Heti kept a blog called The Metaphysical Poll, where she posted the sleeping dreams people were having about Barack Obama and Hillary Clinton during the 2008 primary season, which readers sent in.
+For the early part of 2008, Heti kept a blog called The Metaphysical Poll, where she posted the dreams people had in their sleep about Barack Obama and Hillary Clinton during the 2008 primary season, which readers submitted.